-Kismaayo district, found in Jubaland State of Somalia is home to 362,244 individuals both displaced and non-displaced.
-In 2023, the district has received 30,635 new arrivals due to internal displacements from the surrounding districts such as Afmadow, Jamaame, Jilib, Buu'ale in addition to the intra-district displacement observed.
-Main driver of the internal displacement is conflict / insecurity accounting for 55 per cent of the displacements and humanitarian needs in Kismaayo district.
+Kismaayo district in Jubaland State of Somalia is home to 362,244 individuals both displaced and nondisplaced.
+In 2023, the district has received 30,635 new arrivals due to internal displacements from the surrounding districts such Afmadow, Jamaame, Jilib, Buu'ale in addition intra-district to the displacement observed.
+Main driver of the internal displacement is conflict/insecurity accounting for 55 percent of the displacements and humanitarian needs in Kismaayo district.